Sprazitech/command-line-basics/README.md

 I "ls" to see if "about _me.txt" file was created.
 Then i "cd" into my "about_me.txt" file.

-To write a short Paragraph in my text file using command line text editor, i used this prompt
+To write a short Paragraph in my text file using command line text editor, i used this prompt.

 **vim about_me.txt**